Rate of adaptation in sexuals and asexuals: A solvable model of the Fisher-Muller effect: Results

 \subsection{Infinite populations:}

 Although the infinite population limit cannot be reached in real biological populations for the model we are studying~\cite{PSK2010}, it does provide some insight into the adaptation dynamics of finite populations.
 Furthermore, the deterministic nature of the infinite population dynamics renders an analytic approach feasible.

-When the population size is infinite, $f_{t+1}(n_1,n_2)$ is equal to $f_t^r(n_1,n_2)$ by the law of large numbers.
-In APPENDIX A, we derive the mean fitness from the recursion relation for the frequencies in two special cases, $r=0$ and $r=1$.
-From Equations \ref{Eq:AI} and \ref{Eq:SI}, we deduce the speed of adaptation as
+We therefore begin our discussion with the evolutionary dynamics of infinite populations.
+Detailed derivations and generalizations of the results presented here can be found in APPENDIX A.